Solving Apple waste from the start

 About the project:

 This project was done by a team of three industrial design students all third years including myself.
 My role on the team was to conduct apple and food waste research, ideation, chemistry research, visual exploration, and contacting experts.

-Through out the design process we were coached by industrial design professor Amos Scully.
 We received knowledge and feedback about food waste from Chris Hartman from Headwater Foods.
 We also learned about apple production from Chad Kirby and toured Kirby's Farm.